unaipme/Druid4Docker/README.md

 * __METADATA_PASSWORD__: Password of the username previously defined.
 * __STORAGE_TYPE__: Deep storage type in which to store the segments.
 To choose between: `{hdfs, s3, local}`.
 S3 is still not supported by this image and local storage is not recommended for production, though.
 If HDFS is chosen, the following configuration must also be provided:
   * HDFS_CONF_DIR: Druid needs to know about the Hadoop cluster.
 To do so, it requires the `core-site.xml` and `hdfs-site.xml` files to be in the configuration directory.
 For this Docker image, that can be managed by using a volume.
 Mount the directory in which the two files are as a volume and optionally set this variable to the directory inside the container to which the volume was mounted.
 Defaults to `/etc/hadoop/conf`.
+* HEAP_SIZE: Defines the heap size that will be passed as a JVM argument with `-Xmx` and `-Xms`.
+Each component has its default heap size value, which are the values that are set out-of-the-box: `24g` for the broker, `3g` for the coordinator, `8g` for the historical, `64m` for the middle manager, and `3g` for the overlord.
+* MAX_DIRECT_MEMORY: Sets the max direct memory access.
+It's passed as the JVM argument `-XX:MaxDirectMemorySize=`.
+This setting comes by default set to `4096m` in the JVM arguments for components broker and historical.
+In this script, __it's ignored if not set__.

 Run the container with the following command: